Zipier's Copyright Policy

-- The following statement: "I swear, under penalty of perjury, that I have a good faith belief that the material was removed or disabled as a result of a mistake or misidentification of the material to be removed or disabled."
+- The following statement: "I swear, under penalty of perjury, that I've got a good faith belief that the material was removed or disabled as a result of a mistake or misidentification of the material to be removed or disabled."

 - Your signature.

 Upon receipt of a valid counter-notification, Zipier will forward it to Notifying Party who submitted the original DMCA notification.
-The original Notifying Party (or the copyright holder he or she represents) will then have ten (10) days to notify us that he or she has filed legal action relating to the allegedly infringing material.
-If Zipier does not receive any such notification within ten (10) days, we may restore the material to the Services.
+The original Notifying Party (or the copyright holder he or she represents) will then have ten (10) days to notify us that he or she's filed legal action relating to the allegedly infringing material.
+If Zipier doesn't receive any such notification within ten (10) days, we may restore the material to the Services.